Cyber-Wolf-Tech/CWT-Tools/README.md

 * A zalgo (void text) tool.
      * Transforms the input text to zalgo (void) text.
 * A ball physics game.
-     * Click to add a random colored ball.
-Click on a ball to drag it.
+     * Right Click to add an object.
+Click on an object to drag it.
+Enable multi place mode to place 4 objects at once with left click.